 - Competitive interest rates

 This type of loan is often easier to qualify for than a conventional mortgage and anyone can apply.
 However, FHA loans have a maximum loan limit that varies depending on the average cost of housing in each region.
-Here is the website to check the FHA loan limits at: https://portal.hud.gov/hudportal/HUD?src=/program_offices/housing/sfh/lender/origination/mortgage_limits
+Here is the website to check the FHA loan limits.

-Federal Housing Administration mortgages have flexible lending standards to benefit:
+Federal Housing Administration (FHA) home loans have more flexible lending standards.

-- Borrowers with lower credit scores (Below mid-600s)
+- Borrowers with less than perfect credit scores

 - Homebuyers with small down payments and refinancers with little equity

-Each FHA loan has two mortgage insurance premiums:
+Each FHA loan has two mortgage insurance premiums that are required for FHA loans.

 Down payments as low as 3.5%.
 They are often the only option for borrowers with high debt-to-income ratios and low credit scores.
 Interest rates are typically lower than conventional loans